justinhartman/.github/templates/_core/README.md

 ## Built With

-*
-*
-*
+- Project Mahem
+- Github Pages
+- Jekyll

 ## Contributing

 Please read the [CONTRIBUTING.md][CONTRIBUTING] file for details on how you can get involved in the project as well as the process for submitting bugs and pull requests.

 ## Code of Conduct

 Please read the [CODE_OF_CONDUCT.md][COC] file for the guidelines that govern the community.

 ## Versioning

 We use [Semantic Versioning][semver] for software versions of this project.
 For a list of all the versions available, see the [tags][tags] and [releases][releases] on this repository.

 ## Change-Log

-View the [`CHANGELOG.md`][changelog] file for a detailed list of changes, along with specific tasks completed for each version released to date.
+View the [CHANGELOG.md][changelog] file for a detailed list of changes, along with specific tasks completed for each version released to date.

 ## Authors

-* Justin Hartman - [@justinhartman][author-1]
+- Justin Hartman - [@justinhartman][author-1]
-*

 Also see the list of [contributors][contribs] who have participated in this project.

 ## License

-This project is licensed under the `Add license name here` License.
+This project is licensed under the `MIT` License.
 See the [LICENSE][license] file for full details.

 ## Acknowledgements

 Special thanks go out to the following people and projects who have helped in some way to make this project a reality.

-* [@justinhartman/.github][.github] - for the awesome Github project templates.
+- [@justinhartman/.github][.github] - for the Github project templates.
-*

 [//]: # (Make sure to change the URL links for `[tags]`, `[releases]`,)
 [//]: # (`[contribs]` and `[author-1]` below to your specific project.)